 Lymphopenia can be caused by many conditions, including infection and side effects of medications.

 Occasionally, the condition can only affect lymphocytes.
-In others, it may be the result of a depletion of all white blood cells.
+In others, it may result from a depletion of all white blood cells.

-Lymphopenia is usually caused by an infection, including the common cold, and will usually recover on its own once the infection has disappeared.
+Lymphopenia is usually caused by an infection, including the common cold, and will usually recover on its own once the disease has disappeared.